-There are a couple ways to approach fishing this insect, depth of the water can be a determining factor on style of fishing.
+There are a couple ways to approach fishing this insect.
+The depth of the water can be a determining factor on the style of fishing you use.
 In this blog post we will look at the floating line and sinking line methods for fishing chironomids.
 First, we’ll cover some of the equipment basics.

 Reels should be sized to match the rod and loaded with the appropriate amount of backing.

 As far as fly selection goes, some chironomids are good, but more is better.
 Chironomids come in a wide variety of sizes (#8-#22) and colours.
 Here are some of the most common ones you’ll want to have in your fly box: black, brown, bright green, endless shades of olives, maroon, red and chrome/silver colours.

 It can be amazing how dialed into a certain colour or size of chironomid the fish can be and then like the flick of a light switch they can change to another.
 All of this leads to another very useful piece of equipment, a stomach pump with some glass vials.

 A stomach pump (more of a throat pump actually) can be used to extract the most recently eaten insects from the fish without causing harm.
 Once a sample has been extracted you squirt the contents into a glass vial for a quick inspection and then hopefully match the hatch.